sztrzask/maklipsa.github.io/_posts/2016-12-13-Using-bit-operations-for-performance-optimizations.md

 }
 ```

-Lets walk through what is happening here.
+Lets walk through what is happening here.<br/>
 I calculate the `AND` between the masks of both vectors.
 This gives me the mask of ingredients present in both recipes.
-Then, since I need the weights for those ingredients, I iterate over the mask and find indexes (`GetNonZeroIndexes` takes care of it). with them I can get the weights from both recipe vectors.
+Then, since I need the weights for those ingredients, I iterate over the mask and find indexes (`GetNonZeroIndexes` takes care of it).
+With them I can get the weights from both recipes vectors.
 Having those weights I can finally calculate the [dot product](http://indexoutofrange.com/How_I_calculate_similarities_in_cookit/).

 The code is ready, so let's fire it up!

-Sadly I had to terminate it when it passed the point when it became clear that it will be slower than the first [implementation](/How_I_calculate_similarities_in_cookit).
-So let's fire up the profiler:
+I won't give you the numbers because I've decided to terminate it when it passed the point when it became clear that it will be way slower than the first [implementation](/How_I_calculate_similarities_in_cookit).
+So let's fire up the profiler and see what is happening:

 ![](/data/2016-12-13-Using-bit-masks-for-high-performance-calculations/Profiler1.png)